 EURIBOR.
 On 10 May 2017, Deutsche Bank executed a settlement agreement in the amount of U.S.\$ 170 million with plaintiffs to resolve a putative class action pending in the SDNY alleging manipulation of EURIBOR (Sullivan v.
 Barclays PLC).
-The agreement was submitted to the court for approval, and the court granted final approval of the settlement on 18 May 2018.
-Accordingly, the action is not included in the total number of actions above.
-The settlement amount, which Deutsche Bank has paid, is no longer reflected in Deutsche Bank's litigation provisions.
+The agreement was submitted to the court for preliminary approval on 12 June 2017.
+The court granted preliminary approval on 7 July 2017.
+The settlement agreement is subject to further review and final approval by the court.
+Under the terms of the settlement, Deutsche Bank has paid U.S.\$ 170 million, and is no longer reflecting that amount in its litigation provisions.